xero/resume/README.md

 ```
 bun run css
 ```
-Increment the package version and sitemap date with the `bump` command:
+Increment the package version and sitemap date with the `release` command:

 ```
-bun run bump
+bun run release
 ```

 ## Dependencies

-This site is custom coded with the the following tools and libraries:
+This site is programmed with the the following tools and libraries:

 - [Bun](https://bun.sh)
 - [TailwindCSS](https://tailwindcss.com)